Cerno-AI/Cerno-Insight/README.md

 - **Backend API**: Available at http://localhost:8000
 - **Frontend UI**: Available at http://localhost:3000

-The frontend automatically connects to the backend API for document processing and Guardian Score analysis.
+The frontend automatically connects to the backend API for document processing and question-answering.

 **Key Differences:**
 - **GPU Version**: Uses local SentenceTransformers for embeddings + GPU-accelerated reranking